Joining or Splitting Pipes

 To join the pipes at the junctions selected in the Join Pipes/Junctions window, click the Join Selected Junction(s) button at the bottom of the window.

 An existing pipe in the workspace can be split into multiple pipes two different ways.
-First, holding the Shift key while placing a junction along the pipe will split the pipe in two and insert the selected junction.
+First, holding the Shift key while placing a junction along the pipe will split the pipe in two and insert the selected junction at the specified length.
+Any Fittings & Losses defined in the pipe can be placed in either of the split pipe segments.

 Second, pipes with Intermediate Pipe Elevations can be split into separate pipes at any or all of those intermediate elevations.
 This can be done by selecting a pipe with Intermediate Pipe Elevations and clicking Edit -> Split Pipe at Intermediate Elevations.
 A window will open to select which intermediate elevations to make into new junctions.